getodk/docs/src/form-logic.rst

 .. warning::

-  Support for last-saved was added in Collect v1.21.0.
-Form conversion requires XLSForm Online ≥ v2.0.0 or pyxform ≥ v1.0.0.
-Using older versions will have unpredictable results.
+  Support for last-saved was added in Collect v1.21.0 and Central v1.3.0.
+Using older versions or encrypted forms will have unpredictable results.

+  The last-saved feature does not work with encrypted forms.

 You can refer to values from the last saved record of this form definition: